-I am a fifth-year PhD student in the Machine Learning Department at Carnegie Mellon University, advised by Prof. Zico Kolter working on semidefinite solvers and differentiable optimization layers.
-Before that, I was an undergrad in the CSIE Department at National Taiwan University, working with Prof. Chih-Jen Lin on convergence properties of SVMs.
+I am an applied scientist at Pinterest working on GPUs, ranking models, and ML system.
+Before that, I got my PhD from the Machine Learning Department at Carnegie Mellon University, working on semidefinite solvers and differentiable optimization layers with Zico Kolter.
+Even before that, I got my BS from the CSIE Department at National Taiwan University, working with Prof. Chih-Jen Lin on optimization of SVMs and its convergence properties.

 Differentiable satisfiability solver as a layer